GiusTex/EdgeGPT/README.md

    If you have an old version, or you want to update the main script, open cmd_windows.bat, and run `pip install EdgeGPT`.
 To see current version, type `conda list EdgeGPT`.

-6. Run the server with the EdgeGPT extension.
+6. Run the server with `--chat` and the `EdgeGPT` extension.
 If all goes well, you should see it reporting "ok"
 ```bash
 python server.py --chat --extensions EdgeGPT
 ```